Ari Mannio

-Ari Pekka Mannio (born July 23, 1987) is a Finnish javelin thrower.
+Ari Pekka Mannio (born July 23, 1987) is a retired Finnish javelin thrower.

 Early career

 Mannio first represented Finland internationally at the 2003 European Youth Olympic Festival in Paris, France, where he won the bronze medal.
-The next year, he competed in the 2004 World Junior Championships in Grosseto, Italy, placing 6th against boys up to two years older and setting a new personal best of 70.63 metres with the men's 800 gram javelin.
-In 2005, Mannio's first full year with the men's implement, he claimed a bronze at the European Junior Championships in Kaunas, Lithuania.
+The next year, he competed in the 2004 World Junior Championships in Grosseto, Italy, placing sixth against boys up to two years older and setting a new personal best of 70.63 metres with the men's 800 gram javelin.
+Mannio's first full year with the men's implement was in 2005.
+That year, he claimed a bronze medal at the European Junior Championships in Kaunas, Lithuania.

-2006 saw Mannio's first successes against adult throwers, as he claimed a bronze medal at the 2006 Finnish Championships.
+2006 saw Mannio's first successes against adult javelin throwers, as he claimed a bronze medal at the 2006 Finnish Championships.
 However, even though he entered the World Junior Championships in Beijing, China, as the world junior leader, he was convincingly beaten in the final by South Africa's Robert Oosthuizen.
-The next year, he again failed to claim international gold despite having the best mark coming in; entering the European U23 Championships in Debrecen, Hungary as the only man in the field to have broken 80 metres, Mannio was narrowly pushed out of the medals altogether and had to be content with 4th.
+The next year, in 2007, he again failed to claim international gold despite having the best mark coming in; entering the European U23 Championships in Debrecen, Hungary as the only man in the field to have broken 80 metres, Mannio was narrowly pushed out of the medals altogether and had to be content with 4th.

-2008 still featured steady development, as Mannio recorded a new personal best of 81.54 in June 2008.
-However, he was still only the sixth best thrower in Finland that year and nowhere near making the three-man team for the Beijing Olympics.
+Mannio still had steady development by 2008, as Mannio had recorded a new personal best of 81.54 metres in June 2008.
+However, he was still only the sixth best thrower in Finland that year and was nowhere near making the three-man team for the Beijing Olympics.